Web Analytics

 The transformerless circuit of this model also enhances the microphone’s ability to reproduce fast transients.
 It can capture even the sharpest sound sources, like snare drums or hi-hats.

 I find the upper frequencies incredibly soft, and there are no unwanted sibilants or sharpness.
-I haven’t tried using it for recording guitars or other instruments, but I can support its capabilities without reservation as a rap vocal microphone.
+I haven’t tried using it for recording guitars or other instruments, but I can confidently support its capabilities as a rap vocal microphone.

 The only real downside to using this microphone is its extremely high sensitivity.
 While this is advantageous for capturing even the smallest nuances of your rap, it is also extremely impractical if you don’t have a well-soundproofed recording room.